devarista/devarista/README.md

 ### I'm a Full Stack Developer, and Freelancer 👨‍💻

 - I’m currently learning NodeJS and NextJS
-- I'm currently learning UI/UX Design
+- I love to create an UI/UX Design
-- 2021 Goals: Make my Personal Branding
+- Going to Build Personal Branding

 ### Connect with me 🤝